zslavchev/Projects/README.md

 Here you will find some of the projects that i worked on and finished.

-In netlify links for projects.txt file you can check all of the apps live, links are within the file.
+In https://github.com/zslavchev/Projects/blob/master/netlify%20links%20for%20projects.txt file you can check all of the apps live, links are within the file.

 As per the list goes, you can read a short summary of the project.